jpgill86/analysis/README.rst

 Activate your conda environment and launch Jupyter notebook::

-    conda activate <envname>
+    conda activate analysis
     jupyter notebook

 Using the Jupyter file browser, navigate to the ``notebooks`` directory and select a Jupyter notebook file (``*.ipynb``) to begin a session.

+The ``launch-notebooks`` script located under ``scripts`` can run these commands and navigate to the correct directory for you.

 Running the ephyviewer example
 ------------------------------

+Follow the steps given above but navigate to the ``example`` directory instead and launch the ``Data Explorer`` notebook.

+Alternatively, run the ``launch-example`` script located under ``scripts`` to accomplish the same thing.

-Launch the ``Data Explorer`` notebook located in the top-level ``example`` directory.
-Run all cells in order.
+After the notebook opens, run all cells in order.
 A Qt-based graphical user interface will launch.
 (Note that this type of GUI cannot be launched from a Jupyter server running on a remote computer, such as with MyBinder.org.)

 .. image:: example/ephyviewer-screenshot.png